 AI/ML model transfer: Delivery of an AI/ML model over the air interface in a manner that is not transparent to 3GPP signalling, either parameters of a model structure known at the receiving end or a new model with parameters.
 Delivery may contain a full model or a partial model.

 AI/ML model validation: A subprocess of training, to evaluate the quality of an AI/ML model using a dataset different from one used for model training, that helps selecting model parameters that generalize beyond the dataset used for model training.

+NOTE: the term is not applicable for performance/conformance testing.

 Data collection: A process of collecting data by the network nodes, management entity, or UE for the purpose of AI/ML model training, data analytics and inference.